2. Get a PIN

 Go to www.pin.ed.gov and provide a few pieces of information such as your name, date of birth, Social Security number, and address.

 You will be given the option of creating your own PIN or having the site create one for you.
 If the site creates one for you, you can choose to have your PIN displayed immediately on the screen.
-Otherwise, you can choose to receive an e-mail that will give you the link to a site where you can access your PIN.
-We won’t send your PIN to you in the e-mail itself for security reasons.
-Instead, we’ll ask you for some personal information to identify yourself before we show you your PIN.
+Otherwise, you can choose to receive an e-mail that will give you a link to a site where you can access your PIN.
+Your PIN will not be sent to you in an e-mail for security reasons.
+Instead, you will be asked for personal information to identify yourself before your PIN will be displayed.

 What if I forgot my PIN?